Jewish Law Logo Jewish Law

 the Mitzvah of Tzedakah

-A new and unique sefer was published recently in February, 2009.
-"Yesodei HaTzedakah" explores the Mitzvah of Tzedakah and discusses with unprecedented depth a myriad of interesting questions and themes.
+"Yesodei HaTzedakah" is a unique sefer that explores the Mitzvah of Tzedakah and discusses with unprecedented depth a myriad of interesting questions and themes.
 Among the topics discussed in the sefer:

 • Is there a Mitzvah of Tzedakah to other than poor people?
 (For instance, would you consider a donation to a Shul a fulfillment of the Mitzvah of Tzedakah?)